 The arguments in the book are a good deal more involved than this simple notion of an emergent economy competing with the decadent one, but that's pretty much the heart of it.
 I have no idea why earlier Marxists apparently didn't think of this, or didn't see how such a revision makes the theory of revolution, for the first time, consistent with the rest of historical materialism.
 I suppose the time wasn't ripe for it, because there was no awareness of the "solidarity economy."
 But I honestly see no other realistic way of conceptualizing revolution than the one I outlined.

 The simplicity of the idea(s), by the way, is yet another reminder of how simple, how intellectually nugatory, the social sciences tend to be, and how ludicrously pretentious is the intellectual bureaucracy that has grown up around them, with the millions of words published every year to pad resumés and make simple things seem complicated.
 (Doubtless a minority of books and articles are highly valuable.
 The majority....not so much.)

 So I'm not a big fan of Leninism (vanguardism, elitism, ultra-statism, etc.), though I respect the courage and determination of many Leninists.
 The following excerpt from the last chapter of the book gives some arguments regarding how I think we should approach the idea of revolution and why I'm not a Leninist.
-(I'm not an anarchist either.
+(I'm not really an anarchist either, except in my values.
 I'm just a level-headed, non-doctrinaire Marxist who's willing to find useful ideas in a variety of traditions.)
 I've inserted a few extra remarks, here and there, to qualify the unsubtle formulations in the book.